FilippoGorini/isaac-projects/projects/vla_kinova_tabletop_isaac/README.md

 1. Create two access tokens at https://huggingface.co/settings/tokens:
    - **Write** token (`kinova-laptop-write`) for the recording laptop.
    - **Read** token (`kinova-training-server-read`) for the remote training machine.
-2. From any terminal (the `hf` CLI is installed system-wide by both the openpi and lerobot_ros bootstraps) login into HF:
+2. From any terminal (the `hf` CLI is installed system-wide by both the openpi training and lerobot_ros bootstraps) login into HF:
    ```bash
    hf auth login          # paste the write token
    hf auth whoami         # should print FilippoGorini